-When specifications require heat treatment of parts that must retain precise shapes or parts that must have hard surfaces but softer, more ductile cores, Paulo’s gas nitriding process is right for the job.
-While parts sometimes require additional machining after heat treating because the stress of rapid cooling and transformation during hardening causes distortion, gas nitriding eliminates that risk because it’s carried out at lower temperatures and there is no transformation.
+When specifications require the heat treatment of parts that must retain their precise shapes or parts that must have hard surfaces but softer, more ductile cores, Paulo’s gas nitriding process is right for the job.

-The hardness that the part achieves is dictated by the alloy composition and prior microstructure.
-More complex alloys respond better, and are usually hardened and finished machined before processing.
+The hardness a part achieves in gas nitriding is dictated by the composition and microstructure of the alloy.
+More complex alloys respond better and are usually hardened and finished before nitriding.
 The hardness is added at the part’s surface, but its core remains comparatively soft and ductile.